 That’s me.
 In the picture below.
-Oh, and I rarely, if ever, show my face in photos – so don’t get used to this.
+Oh, and I rarely show my face in pictures – so get used to the mood shots.

 (Cue the groaning.)

 I know, I know.
 How many travel blogs does the world really need?

 I created this website for a specific purpose.
 I’m not here to promote hotels that I stayed in for free, push crappy products that I haven’t even tried, recommend activities that can easily be found on TripAdvisor, or to write about places or things I know absolutely nothing about.[So basically, I’m already better than like 80% of bloggers on the internet….
 I should probably also note that I have no filter.]

 But more seriously, what I wanted was to combine the two things I love most in the world: Travel and Outdoors, with a slight 5% emphasis on ‘outdoors’ (Wow! for someone who didn’t go to college, this girl really loves percentages!).
 My opinion is that the best way to see the world is to go out in it and… well, see it.

 is simply this: